 The Ba-Shar is a riveting designer breed, which is an amalgamation of the Basset Hound and the Shar-Pei.

-As a result, this hybrid comes in various different colours, which may include white, fawn, chocolate, brown and black.
+As a result, this hybrid comes in various different colors, which may include white, fawn, chocolate, brown and black.

-Apart from a variety of different colours this dog breed has short wrinkled skin, which makes it very easy to groom.
+Apart from a variety of different colors, this dog breed has short wrinkled skin, which makes it very easy to groom.

 Very devoted to its owner, the Ba-Shar is a very loyal and loving dog; always found by its owner’s side.

 Although it may seem very small in pictures, don’t be fooled!
 The Ba-Shar is a medium to a large-sized dog with its body very close to the ground.

 Despite its large size, however, the Ba-Shar can very well adapt to apartment living and small homes without causing too much trouble.